BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: The BASICS dataset

-Geometry-based point cloud compresison (GPCC) focuses on encoding the point cloud directly in the 3D space~\cite{graziosi2020overview} using octree or trisoup (triangle soup) methods.
-The attributes (such as color) can also be coded using either Region Adaptive Hierarchical Transform (RAHT) or Predicting/Lifting (PredLift) transform.
-Video-based point cloud compression (VPCC) instead uses a different approach and is focused on compression of dynamic point clouds (i.e., point clouds changing in time).
-VPCC projects the point cloud content onto a depth map and a texture map and uses a state-of-the-art video encoder (e.g., HEVC) to compress the PCs.
-GeoCNN~\cite{quach2020improved} compresses voxelized point clouds by first performing block partitioning.
-Then, each block is passed to a variational autoencoder~\cite{quach2019learning} where the encoder transforms the input binary occupancy voxel grid to a latent space.
+GeoCNN~\cite{quach2020geocnn} compresses voxelized point clouds by first performing block partitioning.
+Then, each block is passed to a variational autoencoder where the encoder transforms the input binary occupancy voxel grid to a latent space.
 The latent space is then quantized and entropy coded using a learned entropy model.
 After entropy decoding the bitstream, the latent space is transformed back to a voxel grid containing predicted occupancy probabilities.
 The probabilities are then thresholded to binary values which yields the decoded block.
 With the result of each block, the entire decompressed point cloud is obtained.

-In this work, we used GPCC-Octree-RAHT, GPCC-Octree-Predlift, VPCC, and GeoCNN for compression of the PCs.
-The details regarding the compression parameters will be provided after the ICIP 2023 Grand Challenge is completed.
+Four different quality levels were used for GeoCNN. $r_{GeoCNN} \in \{1, 2, 3, 4\}$.